Memorization and Optimization in Deep Neural Networks with Minimum Over-parameterization: NTK Bounds with Minimum Over-parameterization

 with probability at least $1 - C\,N e^{-c \log^2 n_{L-1}} - C e^{-c \log^2 N} $ over $(x_i)_{i=1}^N$ and $(W_k)_{k=1}^L$, where $c$ and $C$ are numerical constants.
 Moreover, we have that

 with probability at least $1 - C e^{-c n_{L-1}}$, over $(x_i)_{i=1}^N$ and $(W_k)_{k=1}^L$. \end{theorem}

-This result implies that the NTK is well conditioned for a class of networks in which the number of parameters $n_{L-2}n_{L-1}$ between the last two hidden layers is roughly linear in the number of data samples $N$.
-This means that the total number of neurons of the network can be as little as $\Omega(\sqrt{N})$, which meets the \emph{minimum possible amount of over-parameterization}.
+This result implies that the NTK is well conditioned for a class of networks in which the number of parameters $n_{L-2}n_{L-1}$ between the last two hidden layers \simone{is linear in the number of data samples $N$, up to logarithmic factors.} This means that the total number of neurons of the network can be as little as $\tilde\Omega(\sqrt{N})$, which meets the \emph{minimum possible amount of over-parameterization}.
 The lower bound \eqref{eq:lbNTK} and the upper bound \eqref{eq:ubNTK} match when all the widths (up to layer $L-2$) have the same scaling, i.e., $d=\Theta(n_{L-2})$.
 Throughout the paper, we do not explicitly track the dependence of our bounds on $L$, in the sense that the numerical constants $c, C$ may depend on $L$.

 In Figure \ref{fig:scalingbody}, we consider a 3-layer neural network with $d = n_1 = n_2$, and we plot $\evmin{K}$ as a function of $d^2$, for three different values of $N$.
 The inputs are sampled from a standard Gaussian distribution, the activation function is the sigmoid $\sigma(x)=(1+e^{-x})^{-1}$, and we set $\beta_l = 1$ for all $l \in [L]$.
 We repeat the experiment 10 times, and report average and confidence interval at 1 standard deviation.
 The linear scaling of $\evmin{K}$ in $d^2$ is in agreement with the result of Theorem \ref{thm:main}.
+The code used to obtain the results of Figure \ref{fig:scalingbody} (and Figure \ref{fig:optimizationbody} as well) is available at \href{https://github.com/simone-bombari/smallest-eigenvalue-NTK/}{\texttt{https://github.com/simone-bombari/smallest-eigenvalue-NTK/}}.